The Weird, Wild and Tragically Short Life of Anna Nicole Smith

 Playboy

-Smith (née Hogan) dropped out of high school and married Billy Wayne Smith in 1985, when she was 17.
+Her parents, Donald Hogan and Virgie Arthur, divorced in 1969, and when her mother remarried Donald Hart, Vickie Lynnn changed her name to Nikki Hart.
+She dropped out of high school and married Billy Wayne Smith in 1985, when she was 17.
 They welcomed their son Daniel Smith on Jan.
 22, 1986.

 Statuesque at 5'11", she went from 125 pounds to 211 pounds during her pregnancy—but she couldn't answer Kathie Lee Gifford's plea for information when the host asked how she lost the weight "in all the right places" and ended up with her enviable proportions.
 "I don't work out," Smith responded sheepishly.

-Her big break came when she landed the March 1992 cover of Playboy and in 1993 Hugh Hefner named her Playmate of the Year.
+Her big break came when she landed the March 1992 cover of Playboy (then going by Vickie Smith) and in 1993 Hugh Hefner named her Playmate of the Year.

 Guess founder Paul Marciano remembered his first meeting with Smith, soon after her Playboy debut, in a July 2017 interview with Paper magazine.